COVID-19 pandemic in Georgia (U.S. state): School closures

-Legislators

-Votes on response bills

-Congress has so far debated and enacted three bills meant to help the nation respond to the pandemic: the Coronavirus Preparedness and Response Supplemental Appropriations Act, 2020 (signed March 6), the Families First Coronavirus Response Act (signed March 18), and the Coronavirus Aid, Relief, and Economic Security Act (signed March 27).

-Both of Georgia's Senators at the time, David Perdue and Kelly Loeffler, supported all three bills.

-Representatives Jody Hice and Barry Loudermilk voted against the Families First Coronavirus Response Act.
-Hice told reporters that the House was "not given the opportunity to even read the legislation before [House Speaker Nancy] Pelosi forced a vote, and no cost estimate had been prepared," and also falsely claimed that the law would repeal the Hyde Amendment, calling it "par for the course for the left, the activist left".

-Representative John Lewis did not vote on the Coronavirus Preparedness and Response Act or on the Families First Coronavirus Response Act; Representative David Scott did not vote on the Coronavirus Preparedness and Response Act; and Representative Tom Graves did not vote on the Families First Coronavirus Response Act.

-Loeffler stock sell-off controversy

-Senator Loeffler, after a private briefing on the coronavirus from the United States Senate Committee on Health, Education, Labor and Pensions on January 24, 2020, began to offload various stocks — by February 14, she had sold between $1.2 million and $3.1 million worth of holdings.
-These actions attracted widespread condemnation — Democratic Senate contender Raphael Warnock called her actions "unconscionable", Republican Senate contender, US Representative Doug Collins said he was "sickened just thinking about it", and Georgia Speaker David Ralston said he was "absolutely worried about the down-ticket damage".

 Public transportation

 MARTA

-In an effort to reduce exposure between bus drivers and riders, MARTA starting requiring passengers to use the rear door.
-Since the fare box is at the front near the driver, MARTA stopped collecting fares on buses.
+In an effort to reduce exposure between bus drivers and riders, MARTA started requiring passengers to use the rear door.
+Since the fare box was at the front near the driver, MARTA stopped collecting fares on buses.

 By the end of March, ridership on trains had fallen 67% and bus ridership dropped by 55% compared with the previous month, reflecting national trends.
 A coalition of public transportation systems across the country — MARTA, along with Bay Area Rapid Transit, the Chicago Transit Authority, Dallas Area Rapid Transit, King County Metro, the Los Angeles County Metropolitan Transportation Authority, the Metropolitan Transportation Authority, NJ Transit, the San Francisco Municipal Transportation Agency, and the Washington Metropolitan Area Transit Authority — requested at least $25 billion in relief from the federal government.

-As of July 11, a policy has been put in place by the company to require masks for all transportation run by MARTA.
+By July 11, a policy was put in place by the company to require masks for all transportation run by MARTA.